BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   Pool`" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.
-* "`Better Enemy Drops -> Better Miscellaneous Boss Drops -> Knuckledragger Improvements`" in thsi mod will override the Knuckledragger portion of UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Make Knuckle Dragger / Boll be able to world drop`".
+* "`Better Enemy Drops -> Better Miscellaneous Boss Drops -> Knuckledragger Improvements`" in this mod will override the Knuckledragger portion of UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Make Knuckle Dragger / Boll be able to world drop`".
 Our version is more powerful (drops from the badass pool, rather than standard).

-It's possible that there are some other strange interactions which could take place when both UCP and this mod are active, though it shouldn't be anything awful.

 ### Shadowevil's "VaultHunter" mod